davidjeddy/toolchain-management/README.md

 ```

 With that the upgrade process is complete.
 Tools managed by Aqua should be available globally and at the version defined in `.aqua.yaml`.

+## Options

+Environmental variable overrides:

+- LOG_LEVEL="TRACE" Enable BASH shell command outputting to see every command being executed
+- SESSION_SHELL="$HOME/.some_shell_config" allows for overriding .bashrc as the default session shell configuration
+- WL_GC_TOOLCHAIN_ADDITIONAL_TOOLS_SKIP=true skip this section of the install process (may have unintended side effects)
+- WL_GC_TOOLCHAIN_AQUA_SKIP=true skip this section of the install process (may have unintended side effects)
+- WL_GC_TOOLCHAIN_IAC_SKIP4=true skip this section of the install process (may have unintended side effects)
+- WL_GC_TOOLCHAIN_LANGUAGE_TOOLS_SKIP=true skip this section of the install process (may have unintended side effects)
+- WL_GC_TOOLCHAIN_ROOT_OVERRIDE=true allows for intalling the Toolchain as the root user
+- WL_GC_TOOLCHAIN_SYSTEM_TOOLS_SKIP=true skip this section of the install process (may have unintended side effects)

 ## Versioning